apache/predictionio/docs/manual/recommendation/customize-data-prep.md

 }
 ```

-We will store the black list items in a file, one item_id per line.
-Then the prepare() method will read this list and take out ratings from TrainigData if the rated item match any of this list.

 > Notice that this is only for demonstration, you may generate this list based on TrainingData.

-Then, we will implement a new engine factory using this new Data Prepartor component.

 # Step-by-Step